P1ntas/LBAW/docs/eap.md

 ### 2. Prototype

-The prototype is available at
+The prototype is available at https://lbaw2232.lbaw.fe.up.pt
+- There were issues regarding the process of publishing our image since the **docker login git.fe.up.pt:5050** command was not working.

 Credentials:
 - admin user: 1234